Committee members' forum

 The Terms of Reference provide a clear understanding of scope; objectives; code of conduct; levels of influence; and operational processes.
 You can read the Committee’s Terms of Reference here.

-The Code of Conduct is a guide to appropriate behaviour of members to ensure a safe, respectful and inclusive meeting space.
+The Code of Conduct sets the standards for the appropriate behaviour of members to ensure a safe, respectful and inclusive meeting space.
 You can read the Code of Conduct here.

 The DAIAC will be most effective in achieving change if all members are able to contribute equitably to sharing their perspectives and experiences.
 The key themes of the Code of Conduct are respect, honesty, confidentiality, communication and preparation.
 It will be a requirement for members to review, agree and sign a Code of Conduct contract.